tukl-msd/IceWrapper/README.md

+##*The IceWrapper code was ported to inside the [3D-ICE](http://esl.epfl.ch/3D-ICE) project in order to make users' life easyer!
+Please use directly the latest version of 3D-ICE!*

+You can [download 3D-ICE here](http://esl.epfl.ch/3d-ice/download.html).
+You will find on its user manual instructions on how to bind it to your SystemC/TLM2.0 application.
+An example code is also provided.

 IceWrapper - A SystemC Wrapper for 3D-ICE
 =========================================

 This repository contains a wrapper for [3D-ICE](http://esl.epfl.ch/3D-ICE) (from EPFL) for SystemC based simulations.
 With this wrapper 3D-ICE can easily be integrated into any SystemC or TLM based simulation environment.

-**The IceWrapper code was ported to inside the [3D-ICE](http://esl.epfl.ch/3D-ICE) project in order to make users' life easyer!**

-You can [download 3D-ICE here](http://esl.epfl.ch/3d-ice/download.html).
-You will find on its user manual instructions on how to bind it to your SystemC/TLM2.0 application.
-An example code is also provided.

 ## Contact